meatpiHQ/wican-fw/vehicle_profiles/jaguar/README.md

 ## I-PACE

 This profile is based off the work of [dernotte](https://github.com/dernotte) for the [I-PACE component of OVMS3](https://github.com/openvehicles/Open-Vehicle-Monitoring-System-3/tree/master/vehicle/OVMS.V3/components/vehicle_jaguaripace).
 See [here](https://github.com/openvehicles/Open-Vehicle-Monitoring-System-3/blob/master/vehicle/OVMS.V3/components/vehicle_jaguaripace/src/ipace_obd_pids.h) for the list of indentified PIDs.
 This [OVMS forum thread](https://www.openvehicles.com/node/2423) shows some of the preliminary work prior to the OVMS component along with some other contributors.

+Additional resources:
+- I-PACE PID [spreadsheet](https://docs.google.com/spreadsheets/d/1wNMtpPqMAejNeOZGsPCcgau8HODROzceFcUSfk2lVz8/) maintained by [dernotte](https://github.com/dernotte).
+- I-PACE forum [thread](https://www.i-paceforum.com/threads/hv-battery-reports-autel-scanner-tool-can-do-it.8773/) for idenditfying PIDs for HV battery reports.

-Only the PIDs associated with the Battery Energy Control Module (BECM - header 7E4) are currently supported.
-Attempts to reach the other modules (e.g. HVAC, TPMS) results in a timeout error.
-The VIN PID on the BECM is also not supported - it is a multi frame message.
+Not all of the PIDs are currently supported.
+Attempts to reach some modules (e.g. HVAC, TPMS) results in a timeout error.
+The VIN and location PIDs are also not supported - they are a multi frame message.

+### PID Listing

 These are confirmed working on a model year 2019 I-PACE.

-### PID Listing

 |Supported|Name|PID|Module|Description|Notes|
 |:-------:|----|---|------|-----------|-----|